jeffcarp/talks/README.md

-# talks
+# talks + blog comments

 Notes and resources from talks I've given.
+Also the issues for this repo serve as the comments for my [blog](https://www.jeffcarp.com).

 ### [Web Payments](https://speakerdeck.com/jeffcarp/web-payments)